thenumbernine/langfix-lua/README.md

 TODO
 - `const` to substitute for `local<const>` ... if LuaJIT ever adopted attributes...
-- "safe-navigation operator" `a?.b` lol it's already built into Lua.  `nil` is if something doesn't exist, and always evaluates to false in boolean coercion.
-	`a?.b?.c?.d` though ... a bailout-on-nil evaluation of successive indexes/calls would be nice.
-	`a?['bar']`
-	`a?:foo()`
 - Legit ternary operator: `a ? b : c` but safe for boolean types?
 - Support for `function a['b']:c() end` to work just like `function a.b:c()` does.
 - Make each feature optional.
 Bit-operators, single-expression-lambads, multi-expression-lambdas, `lua-ext` metatables, local-by-default, etc.   And maybe make that specifyable at runtime (for code modularity).